o3de/o3de.org/content/docs/userguide/samples/levels/beach-city-night-assets.md

 ---
-description: ' Use the Beach City sample project to create your own levels in your &ALY; game project. '
+description: ' Use the Beach City sample project to create your own levels in your Lumberyard game project. '
-title: Beach City Sample Project &endash; Legacy
+title: Beach City Sample Project – Legacy
 ---
 # Beach City Sample Project - Legacy {#sample-level-beach-city-night-assets}